mmondics/aiops-z/README.md

 25. **Click the Events tab.**

     The Events tab shows all of the Kubernetes events in the cluster in real time.
 It also provides links to the related objects for quick access.
-The remaining tabs are all Kubernetes objects in the cluster and the metrics displayed depend on the object type.
+The remaining tabs are Kubernetes objects in the cluster and the metrics displayed depend on the object type.

 26. **Click through the tabs to show various objects and their metrics.**